amendable/website/src/docs/candour-provider.md

-import Candour from './Candour'
+import Amendable from './Amendable'

 # CandourProvider

-`CandourProvider` is used to set up <Candour />.
+`CandourProvider` is used to set up <Amendable />.

 ```jsx sandbox
 import React from 'react'